High-Speed Blister Machinery

 A high-speed, continuous-motion blister thermoformer has a small, space-conscious footprint.
 The balcony concept is integrated into the design of each station.
 The machine's main features include an easy-to-use control system and a forming station that has an atmospherically isolated environment with effortless access to the forming web.
 The filling station can be quickly cleaned and set up by any operation.
 The MB451 also has a dynamic platen sealing station and a final station without material waste from blister crosscut.
 Marchesini Packaging, West Caldwell, NJ; 973/575-7445; email@example.com.

 Blister Express Center

-A flexible, fully integrated packaging system combines all the elements of the company’s UPS 1010 thermoformer, C 2065 cartoner, and E 3006 banding machine in modular form.
-The Blister Express Center was specifically designed to provide seamless, fast production for either smaller pharmaceutical or nutraceutical companies or as an ancillary line for a larger company’s smaller production lots.
-It offers the speed and economy that allows for continuous stop-and-go operations for both small- and large-scale production on a highly competitive basis.
+A compact, fully integrated packaging system combines all the elements of the company's UPS 1010 thermoformer, C 2065 cartoner, and E 3006 banding machine in modular form.
+The Blister Express Center was specifically designed to provide seamless, fast production for either small pharmaceutical or nutritional companies, or as an ancillary line for a larger company's smaller production lots.
+It offers the speed and economy of operation that allow for continuous stop-and-go operations for both small- and large-scale production.
 Uhlmann Packaging Systems Inc., Towaco, NJ; 973/402-8855; www.uhlmannpackaging.com.